microsoft/vscode-azureappservice/resources/TrialApp.didact.md

-# Welcome to your Trial App Didact Tutorial
+# Welcome to your Trial App

 This tutorial will show you how to make and deploy changes to your Azure App Service trial app.
 Your trial will last 60 minutes.
 You can find more information about Azure App Service [here](https://docs.microsoft.com/en-us/azure/app-service/).